 The school complies with all fire and safety laws and will conduct fire drills in accordance with state law.
 Specific instructions on how to proceed will be provided to students by their instructors who will be responsible for safe, prompt, and orderly evacuation of the building.
-Students who do not comply with a safety drill will be subject to discipline.
+Students who do not comply with a safety drill will be subjec